Tsunekazu/checkonchain/research_articles/bitcoin_rvt_Ratio/README.md

 This has shown to trigger a reversal of the NVT and RVT ratios into a downtrend until such a time that a sustainable bull is back in effect.

-Key indicators of the capitulation and accumulation phase are:
+Key fractals of the capitulation and accumulation phase are:
-- Capitulation generally occurs following NVT and RVT ratios reach values above 18 to 27 suggesting the network is heavily underutilised.
+- Capitulation generally occurs following NVT and RVT ratios reaching values above 18 to 27 suggesting the network is heavily under-utilised.
 - A strong downtrend in the NVT and RVT ratio suggests a change in market character due to the combination of depressed prices, weak hands selling and smart money accumulating.

 ![NVT and RVT Long Term view - Accumulation](images/10_chart_lt_accumulation.png)

 # Concluding Remarks

 Bitcoin is optimised for securely transferring value.
 The NVT and RVT ratios offer insight into the Bitcoin network valuation normalised against this demand for blockspace.
-Given the fixed supply nature of bitcoins, increases and decreases in demand for block-space have shown to have a corresponding signal on shifting macro market trends.
+Given the fixed supply nature of bitcoins, increases and decreases in demand for block-space have shown to have a corresponding signal on the macro market trends.

 The NVT and RVT ratios are best applied in tandem as a fast/noisy and slow/convincing signal pair.
-A summary of key metrics useful to the typical Bitcoin Hodeler are presented in the table below.
+A summary of key metrics useful to the typical Bitcoin HODLer are presented in the table below for reference.

 ![NVT and RVT General Trends](images/11_nvt_rvt_trends.png)

 ## Limitations and Notes on the Future

-The NVT and RVT Ratios rely on on-chain transactions and as the Bitcoin market continues it's exponential evolution, volumes occuring on-chain signiatures will similarly evolve over time.
+The NVT and RVT Ratios rely on on-chain transactions and as the Bitcoin market continues it's exponential evolution, volumes occuring on-chain will similarly evolve over time.

-Volume will continue to move off-chain to layer 2 solutions like Lightning Network, Liquid sidechain and third party 'crypto banks', exchanges and custodians.
+Volume will continue to move off-chain to layer 2 solutions like Lightning Network, sidechains and third party 'crypto banks', exchanges and custodians.
 As such, the fractals and key levels discussed will likely evolve over time with these shifts in demand.

 As noted, the RVT and Realised Cap will likely be more resistant to obselecence in comparison to the NVT as they are more closely native to the chain.
 I expect the RVT fractals will continue to provide a reasonable fractal benchmark against which the NVT can be recalibrated over time.